 Our analysis of the population-scale social network of the Netherlands demonstrates that traditional disjoint community detection, while capturing spatial administrative boundaries, fails to represent intermixed aggregated social networks.
 This confirms that treating aggregated sets as indivisible units risks obscuring the underlying network structure.
 The proposed Link Fraction Mixed Membership (LFMM) method resolves this by treating an aggregate node as a sum of diversely-connected nodes rather than an atomic unit.
 By ensuring that membership sums are conserved under aggregation and disaggregation, LFMM provides a consistent link between the macroscale aggregated network and the microscale heterogeneity of the individual-level graph.
 This consistency allows for a robust analysis that is not strictly bound by the specific resolution or shape of the aggregation partition.

 We validated the utility of the method by applying it to the population-scale social network of the Netherlands.
-While the raw mixed membership values largely reflected the strong spatial embedding of the network, the integration of a gravity null model allowed us to disentangle diversity arising from geographic proximity from that driven by social preference.

-Applying the method to the population-scale social network of the Netherlands revealed that, while raw mixed membership values largely reflected the network's strong spatial embedding, the integration of a gravity null model allowed us to disentangle diversity arising from geographic proximity from that driven by social preference.
+While raw mixed membership values largely reflected the network's strong spatial embedding, the integration of a gravity null model allowed us to disentangle diversity arising from geographic proximity from that driven by social preference.
 This distinction was crucial for identifying that high levels of significant diversity are notably correlated with urbanization.
-The finding that urban centers function as "melting pots" demonstrates that LFMM is capable of detecting subtle, non-spatial structural patterns that are typically dominated by the geographic constraints of the network.
+The finding that urban centers function as ``melting pots'' demonstrates that LFMM is capable of detecting subtle, non-spatial structural patterns that are typically dominated by the geographic constraints of the network.